mitsuhiko/flask-oauth/docs/index.rst

     ``'json'`` - decoded with JSON rules, most likely a dictionary ``'xml'`` - stored as elementtree element

-Unkown incoming data is stored as string.
+Unknown incoming data is stored as string.
 If outgoing data of a different format should be used, a `content_type` can be specified instead and the data provided a encoded string.